jeff4/a7/src/pages/posts/59-pas-chap7.md

 1. Given such probabilistic dynamics, von Neumann concluded, counterintuitively, that in the nervous system a 'deterioration' of arithmetic precision can actually result in 'an improvement in logics'.
 1. He highlighted, among others, that biological neural networks operate with an error tolerance that would set any deterministic computing machine out of joint.

-### JH Break on graceful degradation mostly required in biology and eecs needed to learn redundancy/error correction
+### 55. Graceful degradation mostly required in biology and eecs needed to learn redundancy/error correction
 #### Continue reading here

 1. **A single mistake in a computer programme and the whole machine halts.
 However, such mistakes never trouble organisms.
 It is, then, the same probabilistic nature of organisms that make them fault redundant and able to perceive fuzzy and complex figures effortlessly:**